 Commonly Asked Fruit Salad Questions

 Yes!
-Frozen fruit can be a great addition to fruit salad, especially in the off-season.
-Just make sure to thaw the fruit first and drain off any excess liquid.
+Just make sure to thaw the fruit first and drain any excess liquid.

-Aim to make about ½ to ¾ cup of fruit salad per person.
+Aim to make about ½ to ¾ cups of fruit salad per person.

 Ingredients